NBISweden/module-open-science-dm-practices/_episodes/01-open-science.md

 > What do you think are reasons for Open Data?
 Discuss with your neighbours.
 {: .callout}

 > ## Some reasons
 >
+> - Democracy and transparency
+>   - Publicly funded research data should be accessible to all
+>   - Published results and conclusions should be possible to check by others
+> - Research
+>   - Enables others to combine data, address new questions, and develop new analytical methods
+>   - Reduce duplication and waste
+> - Innovation and utilisation outside research
+>   - Public authorities, companies, and private persons outside research can make use of the data
+> - Academic merit
+>   - Citation of data will be a merit for the researcher that produced it
+>
+{: .solution}

+It can be argued that not being transparent about the data and methods that are used to reach the scientific conclusions that you publish, is not ethical.
+It can be considered to be a waste of resources, potentially harming the profession, public trust in research, and contributing to the current research credibility/reproducibility crisis.

+> ## Discussion
+>
+> - Do you think we have a credibility and/or reproducibility crisis?
+> - If so, what are some of its causes?
+{: .callout}

+> ## Some causes
+>
 > - Credibility
 >   - Research fraud has been exposed